Optimus: A Robust Defense Framework for Mitigating Toxicity while Fine-Tuning Conversational AI: Acknowledgements

-This work was supported in part by NSF grant 2231002 and the Commonwealth Cyber Initiative, an investment in the advancement of cyber R\&D, innovation, and workforce development.
+This work was supported in part by NSF grants 2231002 and 1943351.
 Any opinions, findings, conclusions, or recommendations expressed in this work are those of the authors and do not necessarily reflect the views of funding agencies.

-\begin{appendix}
+\section{Appendix}